pizslacker/megaphone/README.md

 ```

 ### 3. The Data Muncher
 Because pipes are universal, you can feed it the output of any command.
-Let's pipe the output of ls -l (which lists your files) into your C program:
+Let's pipe the output of ls -l (which lists your files) into `megaphone`:
 ```bash
 ls -l | ./megaphone
 ```